Dr Pamela L Troyer

 ENG 1010 Composing Argument (including First-Year Success sections)

-Editing a digital edition of an early 15th century -Piers Plowman-, University College 45, Bodleian Library, Oxford University for the The Piers Plowman Electronic Archive.
+I'm studying a manuscript recently acquired by the Getty Foundation, -The Romance of Gillion de Trazegnies- and editing a digital edition of an early 15th-century -Piers Plowman-, University College 45, Bodleian Library, Oxford University for the The Piers Plowman Electronic Archive.

 International Piers Plowman Society Congress, "Workshop on Changes to the Piers Plowman Electronic Archive," International Piers Plowman Society, University of Washington.
 (July 2015).